henspace/text2lesson-docs/docs/writing/metadata.md

 # Author and licensing information

-The following metadata keys have special meaning within _Text2Lesson_:
+The following metadata keys have special meaning within _RapidQandA_:

 - **TITLE**: the lesson title
 - **AUTHOR**: the lesson's author.
 This can contain some limited formatting.
 It is